-The Foundation has an advance outstanding to the executive director (labeled "Employee receivable" on the statements of financial position).
-The advance arose out of corrections made to payroll and is expected to be settled within one year of the financial statement date.
-Therefore, no interest is accrued on this advance.
+The Foundation had an advance outstanding to the executive director (labeled "Employee receivable" on the statements of financial position).
+The advance arose out of corrections made to payroll was settled within one year of the financial statement date.
+Therefore, no interest was accrued on this advance.
+It was paid in 2022.

-8. COVID-19:
+8. Contributed Nonfinancial Assets: